-Figures 1A and 1B show combinations of day and night temperature which result in the same rate of leaf unfolding (figure 1A for a 10-hour day and figure 1B for an 11-hour day).
-Figure 2 shows combinations of day and night temperature that result in the same number of days from visible bud to flower.
+Figures 1a and 1b show combinations of day and night temperatures which result in the same rate of leaf unfolding (Figure 1a for a 10-hour day and Figure 1b for an 11-hour day).
+Figure 2 shows combinations of day and night temperature that result in the same number of days from visible bud to flower

-Some of these temperature combinations will produce tall plants (warm days/ cool nights) and other combinations will produce short plants (cool days/ warm nights).
+Some of these temperature combinations will produce tall plants (warm days/cool nights) and other combinations will produce short plants (cool days/ warm nights).